DataDog/datadog-cdk-constructs/README.md

 ### Configuration

-To further configure your Datadog construct for Lambda, use the following custom parameters:
+To further configure your DatadogLambda construct for Lambda, use the following custom parameters:

 _Note_: The descriptions use the npm package parameters, but they also apply to PyPI and Go package parameters.